Tesla Model 3 (GEN1)

 Battery, Range, and Charging

 The battery has a gross capacity of 60.0 kWh and a net usable capacity of 59.0 kWh, with a 1.0 kWh buffer (1.7%) for battery protection.
-With a nominal voltage of 340 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
+With a nominal voltage of 340 volts, the system is classified as a 400-volt battery system.

 The Lithium-Ion battery utilizes LFP technology, which offers advantages and disadvantages compared to typical NCA/NMC batteries.